learn-co-students/SENG-LIVE-040422-PHASE-1/07-fetch/Readme.md

 ```

 ### JSON server
+JavaScript Object Notation(JSON) is a light weight format for storing and sending data through requests.

 JSON server is a full fake REST API with zero coding on your end.
 ```
 // To install run the following in your terminal npm install -g json-server

+//To run json-server you must have a db.json and run json-server --watch db.json in your terminal.
+If you do not have a db.json json server will make you one.

+// Here is an example of a db.json file
+//db.json
+{"store_info" :
+    [
+        {
+            "location":"Seattle",
+            "address":"333 st ne Seattle wa 99999",
+            "number":9999999999,
+            "name":"Easley\'s Technical Books",
+            "hours":"Monday - Friday 9am - 6pm"
+        }
+    ]
+}

 ```